Live Resin and Rosin Vape Hardware: Why Solventless Needs Different Cartridges

 Why Live Resin and Rosin Are Different

 Solventless and minimally processed cannabis oils have fundamentally different physical properties than distillate.
-Live resin and rosin contain higher native terpene content, more thermally sensitive compounds, and varying levels of natural waxes, lipids, and crystalline cannabinoids that distillate doesn't.
-The result:
+Live resin and rosin contain higher native terpene content, more thermally sensitive compounds, and varying levels of natural waxes, lipids, and crystalline cannabinoids that distillate does not.

-• Crystallization risk from native cannabinoid concentration, especially at cold storage.
+- Crystallization risk from native cannabinoid concentration, especially in cold storage.

-Standard distillate hardware engineered around 8,000–25,000 cP at room temperature with 1.4mm intake holes simply doesn't match the operating profile of most live resin and rosin formulations.
+Standard distillate hardware engineered around 8,000–25,000 cP at room temperature with 1.4mm intake holes simply does not match the operating profile of most live resin and rosin formulations.
+This is the same root cause behind most of the field failures brands see when they try to run solventless oil through hardware designed for distillate.
+For a broader look at how oil-hardware mismatch drives clog and leak complaints, see the vape hardware clog and troubleshooting guide.

 What Live Resin and Rosin Vape Hardware Needs